Franz Xaver von Schönwerth: Folklore collecting

 Inspired by Jacob Grimm, particularly his Deutsche Mythologie, beginning in 1854, Schönwerth researched the lives of the people of the Upper Palatinate.
 His wife, Maria Margaretha Rath, was like him a native of the region and was able to provide him with much information about its folklore and traditions.
 He also drew on the knowledge of the family's housekeeper and her acquaintances in Munich, and showed an unusual ability to draw information from informants without prying, and in exchange for no more than coffee and cigars.
 From 1854 he also sent out a standardised questionnaire.
-In 1857-59 he published some of his observations in a 3-volume work titled Aus der Oberpfalz—Sitten und Sagen (From the Upper Palatinate—Customs and Legends).
-In 1860 and 1861 he went on personal folklore collecting expeditions in the region, but most of that material remained unpublished at his death.
+From 1857 until 1859, he published some of his observations in a 3-volume work titled Aus der Oberpfalz—Sitten und Sagen (From the Upper Palatinate—Customs and Legends).
+In 1860 and 1861, he went on personal folklore collecting expeditions in the region, but most of that material remained unpublished at his death.

 Schönwerth recorded legends, fairytales, comic stories, children's games, nursery rhymes, children's songs and proverbs.
 He also observed how people lived, describing the everyday life of peasants, their customs and their traditional costumes.
 Grimm wrote in a review: "Nowhere in the whole of Germany has anyone collected more circumspectly, more completely, or leaving so few traces."
 His questionnaires and the care with which he recorded the dialect of responses served as models as folklore collecting became more objective and scientific; Grimm, with whom he corresponded from 1858 on, recommended his methods in a letter to Karl Julius Schröer and told the king that Schönwerth was the only person who could continue his and his brother's work after their deaths.
 Unlike Grimm, Schönwerth did not seek a unified picture of Germanic folk culture and its pre-Christian origins, but focussed on the distinct features of the Upper Palatinate; he held a now discredited view that the regional dialect showed close parallels to Gothic.

 In 2009, unpublished material collected by Schönwerth, including some 500 folktales, was discovered in Regensburg by the Oberpfalz cultural expert Erika Eichenseer, who has published some of the tales.